Port Wine Cellar Comparison: Which Lodge Should You Visit?

 Porto Wine Guide & Former Sommelier

 Porto-born wine guide and former sommelier at The Yeatman's two-Michelin-star restaurant.
 Tiago has worked harvests in the Douro Valley, knows every port lodge in Vila Nova de Gaia, and has led wine tours across northern Portugal since 2014.
-Every tour on this site has been personally tested.
+Every tour on this site meets our evaluation criteria.

 Last updated: May 29, 2026